neonightmare/homebridge-yamaha/README.md

         "port": 51826,
         "pin": "031-45-154"
     },
-    "description": "This is an example configuration file for KNX platform shim", "hint": "Always paste into jsonlint.com validation page before starting your homebridge, saves a lot of frustration", "hint2": "Replace all group addresses by current addresses of your installation, these are arbitrary examples!", "hint3": "For valid services and their characteristics have a look at the knxdevice.md file in folder accessories!", "platforms": [
+    "description": "This is an example configuration file for homebridge plugin for yamaha AVR", "hint": "Always paste into jsonlint.com validation page before starting your homebridge, saves a lot of frustration", "platforms": [
         {
             "platform": "YamahaAVR",